AliSot2000/Duplicate-Image-Finder/README.md

 - `rotate` - Images are rotated for both the comparison and for hashing.
 Can be disabled with this option.
 - `ignore_names` - Names of files or directories to be ignored.
 - `ignore_paths` - All filepaths that have a prefix defined in this list will be ignored
 - `allowed_file_extensions` - Override if you want only a specific set of file extensions to be indexed.
-Keep the dot so `.png`
+Keep the dot of the file extension so if you want to include png images add `.png`
 - `db_path` - File Path to the associated DB
 - `config_path` - Path to where this config object should be stored
 - `thumb_dir` - Path to where the compressed images are stored.